mdpatrick/pmid-citation-plus/readme.txt

 == Upgrade Notice ==

+= 1.0.7 =
+Download this update if you'd like to be able to toggle abstract tooltips on/off, change its length, and/or add "Open with Read (By QxMD)" links to citations.

 = 1.0.6 =
 This update fixes an important javascript error that broke tooltips which allow the user to see part of the associated abstract upon hover.
 It also includes a fix which should prevent some PMIDs from failing to create a correct entry in the bibliography.